turingschool/career-development-curriculum-site/module_one/mod1_week4.md

 ---

 ## Overview
-For this week's lesson, complete the activities in this order:
+This week's lesson is on **Building an Effective LinkedIn Profile**.
+Complete the activities in this order:

 * Answer the [pre-lesson reflection prompts](#prelesson)
 * Complete the [Lesson Plan](#lesson)